AZemnitskiy/lidar-slam-visualizer/README.md

-# Robot_Mapping
+# SLAM with XV-11 Lidar
-SLAM Mapping Component of Robot.
-Uses RANSAC for Landmark Extraction
+SLAM Mapping Component of Robot that uses RANSAC for landmark extraction on XV-11 lidar feed.

-Successfully uses the RANSAC Algorithm and input from a Lidar to pull out line landmarks.

-#Currently still in development

-# Last Update: 8/27/2015
+- Ransac was taken from from https://github.com/Tyler-Gauch/Robot_Mapping.git
+- XV11Lidar class contains Java implementation of Neato lidar protocol.